Overview

 The presence of oligohydramnios may be associated with congenital renal dysfunction, such as renal agenesis, polycystic kidney disease, or posterior urethral valves.
 Severe in utero hypoxemia or birth asphyxia may lead to acute tubular necrosis.

 In the infant, posterior urethral valves can be suspected when spontaneous urination is lacking or when a weak urinary stream and dribbling are present.
-Frequently, the bladder is full.
+Frequently, the bladder is full on a fetal ultrasound.

 The environment in which an infant is cared for affects fluid loss.
 An environment with high ambient humidity decreases IWL, whereas the use of a radiant warmer or phototherapy may significantly increase an infant's IWL.
 In infants who are intubated, inadequate humidification of the inspired gas may also lead to increased IWL.